mataluis2k/doc-enhancer/README.md

-# 🦜🔗 LangChain - Ask the Doc
+# 🦜🔗 LangChain - Doc enhancer

-Build a Document Question Answering app using LangChain and Streamlit.
+Build a Document Enhancer app using LangChain and Streamlit.

 ## Demo App